IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 to establish, maintain, and grow a strong foundation of donation revenues.
 This can and does include both direct financial contributions as well as in-kind contributions, such as equipment, software licenses, and services.

-Sponsorships and donations to the IETF LLC do not (and must not) convey to donors any special oversight or direct influence over the IETF's technical work or other activities of the IETF or IETF LLC.
+Sponsorships and donations to the IETF LLC do not (and must not) convey to sponsors and donors any special oversight or direct influence over the IETF's technical work or other activities of the IETF or IETF LLC.
 This helps ensure that no undue influence may be ascribed to those from whom funds are raised, and so helps to maintain an open and consensus-based IETF standards process.